Psychology & Psychotherapy

 EMDR is a structured therapy that helps individuals process and integrate distressing memories using bilateral stimulation, such as eye movements.
 It aims to reduce the emotional intensity of traumatic experiences and address painful thoughts about the past to support wellbeing in the present.

-Meet Our Psychologists & Psychotherapists
+Meet Our Northcote Psychologists & Psychotherapists

-ALICE CROLE Clinical Psychologist
+ALICE CROLE

 STEPHANIE FUNG